The coast of Denmark © josef.stuefer

 Mainland Denmark is located on the Jutland Peninsula, with 482 islands (including Zealand, Fyn, and Bornholm) in the Baltic Sea making up the rest.
-The landscape is a patchwork of dairy farms, small towns and fishing villages, and verdant countryside; while gleaming cities like Copenhagen and Århus maintain an effortlessly chic style with Michelin-starred restaurants, buzzing nightlife, and world-class shopping.
+The landscape is a patchwork of dairy farms, small towns, fishing villages, and verdant countryside, while gleaming cities like Copenhagen and Århus maintain an effortlessly chic style with Michelin-starred restaurants, buzzing nightlife, and world-class shopping.

-Denmark's long history is evident in the 18th-century settlements, thousand-year-old churches, and Neolithic tombs scattered around the country; remnants of Viking settlements are still evident in coastal towns like Roskilde.
+Denmark's long history is evident in the 18th-century settlements, thousand-year-old churches, and Neolithic tombs scattered around the country; remnants of Viking settlements can be found in coastal towns like Roskilde.

-Denmark is often cited as the happiest country in the world according to contentment surveys, and it's easy to see why when you look at the clean streets, efficient public transport systems, and progressive social policies.
-For visitors, this relaxed and friendly attitude is just one aspect of a pleasant holiday in Denmark.
+Denmark is often cited as one of the happiest countries in the world according to contentment surveys, and it's easy to see why when you look at the clean streets, efficient public transport systems, and progressive social policies.
+For visitors, this relaxed, organised and friendly attitude is just one aspect of a pleasant holiday in Denmark.